donnemartin/system-design-primer/README.md

 ### Task queues

-Tasks queues receive tasks and their related data, runs them, then delivers their results.
+Tasks queues receive tasks and their related data, runs them in background, then delivers their results.
 They can support scheduling and can be used to run computationally-intensive jobs in the background.

-**Celery** has support for scheduling and primarily has python support.
+**[Celery](http://www.celeryproject.org/)** has support for scheduling and primarily has python support.

+**[Queues.io](http://queues.io/)** - Collection of all task queues and their info.

 ### Back pressure